 Harvested at the end of July

-*Color, taste and texture may vary from different harvest season.
-Picture is for reference purpose only.
+*The color, taste and texture of honey may vary from one harvest year to the next.
+The photo is for illustrative purposes only.